 In this context, it is urgent to study the best sustainable designs for warm climate zones to unleash their market and research potential, thus popularising these concepts to a broader audience.
 These designs involve bioclimatic approach, low-energy cooling techniques and the use of local construction materials, some of which already exist in Africa and only need to be identified and adapted.
-Inspiration for such techniques may come from Nature, such as the Saharan Silver ants that provide an elegant technical solution to stay cool in the sun with their enhanced optical reflection and radiative heat dissipation capabilities.
 Combining these next-generation approaches with the best bioclimatic solutions will be the hallmark of the ABC 21 project.

 Identify, report and strengthen BioClimatic designs and local materials in Africa and Europe.

 Promote the exchange between Africa and Europe to enhance policy and regulations for low-cost and effective BioClimatic designs.

 Support the development of certified sustainable and cost-effective building local materials and its supply chain.

 Analyse the applicability of state-of-the-art of surface finishing’s and future weather files in innovative bioclimatic solutions.

 To inspire policy changes in order to facilitate and promote the use of low-energy-embedded local materials and energy-efficient design concepts in the construction and building sector in Africa and Europe.

 To engage market actors by sharing knowledge relatively to bioclimatic approaches and low energy-consuming techniques.
 ABC 21 plans to establish a network to promote access to the best practical knowledge for building professionals.